-Another way of finding Wellington wedding venues of course is to ‘google’, and you will also be able to find some ‘Wellington wedding venue directories’ – like those on Wellington Weddings, for example.
+Another way of finding Wellington wedding venues of course is to ‘google’, and you will also be able to find some ‘Wellington wedding venue directories’ – like those on Our Wedding, for example.
 Wedding directories can be a great source of information, BUT, like magazines, they only feature those venues and vendors which pay for their inclusion – so it’s not going to provide you with a complete picture.

-New Zealand Wedding Directory, Weddings Wairarapa, My Wedding Guide are examples.
+New Zealand Wedding Directory, Weddings Wairarapa, My Wedding Guide are other examples.
 For a few cheap wedding venue options, consider the council websites which also provide hireage of event and function centres: Wellington City Council has around 12.

 Comparing your Favourite wedding Venues